Published by Carl Hedinger. Last Updated on January 14, 2024.

 Where is Marion?

-Before we share our favorite things to do in Marion, we thought you should know a little more about this town.
+Before we share what to do in Marion NC, we thought you should know a little more about this town.

 - Marion is the McDowell County seat and has a population of about 7,800.